abdullah-muhammedd/vite-ejs-ssg/Readme.md

 - A singleton event-based store for shared state
 - Automatic validation before every build

----

-## Why Not React or Next.js (Just a critical thinking about a specific case)
+## Why Not React or Next.js?
+(A Critical Perspective for This Use Case)

-Next.js is fundamentally a server framework; squeezing only SSG from it adds server-side complexity you don’t need when you only want static HTML.
+Next.js is fundamentally a server framework; squeezing only static site generation (SSG) from it adds server-side complexity you don’t need when you only want static HTML.

-React apps are single-page by default and rely on client-side rendering, which can hurt SEO and initial-load performance compared to fully pre-rendered pages.
+React apps are single-page by default and rely heavily on client-side rendering, which can hurt SEO and initial load performance compared to fully pre-rendered pages.

-This project delivers true static output with selective hydration—no server runtime, no SPA drawbacks, just plain HTML plus targeted interactivity.
+This project delivers true static output with selective hydration — no server runtime, no SPA drawbacks, just plain HTML plus targeted interactivity.

-The whole purpose of this is to fasten and control developer journey towards pure SSG because if you don't need a frameework now you may consider it for future cases but if you don't need a framework at all may be it is better to find another solution and it is always better to strive for simplicity
+The whole purpose is to speed up and control the developer journey towards pure SSG.
+If you don't need a framework now, you might consider it for future cases, but if you don't need one at all, simplicity is always better.

 ## Philosophy